Black male studies: Theory of phallicism

-Black Male Studies and Black Male Education
+Black PlayCrit

-Black PlayCrit is grounded in the paradigm used in Black Male Studies as it allows for an understanding of how gendered and racial violence are imposed on the activity of play for Black boys.
-Black PlayCrit adds to the contributions of Critical Race Theory, Black Critical Theory, and Black Male Studies by progressing beyond the theoretically constructed language of hypermasculinity and by being theoretically capable of taking into account the racialized and gendered mistreatment of Black boys as well as the victimization and vulnerability of Black boys.
-Due to the racial theorization of Critical Race Theory not particularly addressing the problem of anti-Blackness, which is distinct from White supremacy, Black Critical Theory particularly addresses the problem of anti-Blackness through the construction and framing of ideas and language to describe it in the lives of Black people as well as the development of counternarratives.
-Black PlayCrit utilizes the following tentative notions, which, as Bryan (2020) indicates, are still under development: "(a) The idea of Play-Not is endemic to Black boys’ play experiences; (b) the idea of the Play-Past/Play-Present and Future nexus makes explicit connections to past, present, and future acts of antimisandric violence in Black boys’ play; and (c) the idea of the public pedagogy of Black boyhood play serves as concept and pedagogy which challenge anti-Black misandry in Black boys’ play."
+Black PlayCrit was coined by Nathaniel Bryan as "the specificity of Blackness and anti-Black misandric violence in boyhood play experiences."
+Black PlayCrit adds to the contributions of critical race theory, Black critical theory, and Black male studies by attempting to progress beyond the theoretically constructed language of hypermasculinity and be theoretically capable of taking into account the racialized and gendered mistreatment, as well as the victimization and vulnerability, of Black boys.
+Due to the perception among BMS scholars that the racial theorization of critical race theory doesn't particularly address the problem of anti-Blackness, distinct from White supremacy, Black critical theory attempts to particularly address the problem of anti-Blackness through the construction and framing of ideas and language to describe it in the lives of Black people as well as the development of counternarratives.
+According to Bryan, Black PlayCrit utilizes the following notions: "(a) The idea of Play-Not is endemic to Black boys’ play experiences; (b) the idea of the Play-Past/Play-Present and Future nexus makes explicit connections to past, present, and future acts of antimisandric violence in Black boys’ play; and (c) the idea of the public pedagogy of Black boyhood play serves as concept and pedagogy which challenge anti-Black misandry in Black boys’ play."

-Bryan (2020) defined Black PlayCrit Literacies "as a multiplicity of Black texts that highlight and celebrate the beauty, diversity, and positive contributions of Black boys through play."
-BlackBoyCrit Pedagogy adds to Black PlayCrit Literacies by addressing the manifold problems (e.g., emotional, psychological, pedagogical) that affect Black boys during their early period of schooling.
-BlackBoyCrit Pedagogy also derives its direction and basis from Black Critical Theory (BlackCrit) and Black Male Studies.
-BlackBoyCrit Pedagogy has been constructed to emphasize the importance of Black male teachers and Black boys, both during the early period of schooling and outside of it.
+BlackBoyCrit (Black boy critical theory) pedagogy adds to Black PlayCrit literacies by addressing the manifold problems (e.g., emotional, psychological, pedagogical) that affect Black boys during their early period of schooling.
+BlackBoyCrit pedagogy also derives its direction and basis from Black critical theory (BlackCrit) and Black male studies.
+BlackBoyCrit pedagogy has been constructed to emphasize the importance of Black male teachers and Black boys, both during the early period of schooling and outside of it.

-The research method of Black Male Studies is one of the research methods used in Black Male Literacy Education.
-A continuous pattern found throughout academic works from Black Male Studies is Black male accounts of experiencing Racial Battle Fatigue, which is defined as "the physical and psychological toll taken due to constant and unceasing discrimination, micro-aggressions, and stereotype threat."
+The research method of Black male studies is one of the research methods used in Black male literacy education.
+A continuous pattern found throughout academic works from Black male studies is Black male accounts of experiencing racial battle fatigue, which is defined as "the physical and psychological toll taken due to constant and unceasing discrimination, micro-aggressions, and stereotype threat."
 Consequently, many Black males "suffer from forms of generalized anxiety manifested by both physical and emotional symptom."
-Black male literacy development also corresponds with this pattern of Racial Battle Fatigue.
+Black male literacy development also corresponds with this pattern of racial battle fatigue.

-More Postsecondary models and theories are needed to further develop the theoretical canon for Black Male Studies.